WhyAsh5114/fit-wise/README.md

 - 🧠 **Agentic AI**: Understands your fitness goals and builds adaptive routines.
 - 🎯 **Personalized Workouts**: Tailors routines based on your body, experience level, and objectives.
+- � **RAG-Enhanced Knowledge**: Leverages embeddings of the latest exercise science and anatomy research to provide evidence-based recommendations.
-- 📷 **MediaPipe Pose Detection**: Tracks your form live via camera.
+- �📷 **MediaPipe Pose Detection**: Tracks your form live via camera.
 - ✅ **Real-Time Feedback**: Get instant corrections and guidance on your posture and reps.
 - 🕹️ **Simple UI**: Designed to be distraction-free and easy to navigate.